-Tutor, HOY, Assistant Head Pastoral, Deputy Head (Pastoral) provide the counsellors with an outline of what has taken place and the response from the alleged bully/ bullies to date in steps 1 and 2.
+Tutor, HOY, Deputy Head (Pastoral), Senior Deputy Head, Deputy Head (Pastoral) in the Junior School provide the counsellors with an outline of what has taken place and the response from the alleged bully/ bullies to date in steps 1 and 2.
 The role of the counsellor will be to assist the alleged bully in considering the underlining reason(s) for their behaviours.